In HappySignals measurement tool, we define employee into four different behavioural profiles.

 Pasi Nikkanen: Welcome to HappyToday Podcast.
 This is a podcast for those want to improve service experience of internal services.
 If you use ServiceNow or other enterprise service management system, then this is for you.

-Sami Kallio: So this person is always technical.
-They typically help others in the organization as well, so they're kind of an extension to your organization, IT organization.
+So this person is always technical.
+They typically help others in the organisation as well, so they're kind of an extension to your organisation, IT organisation.
 So many of the other profiles are asking them before they contact you.
 But there is now 55% of all engineers who answer our survey are from this profile.

 Pasi Nikkanen: Yes, that's big.